 Andy Warhol 1970s

-When Warhol did go out to socialize, rather than the Factory party that characterized the previous decade, he would attend various nightspots in New York City.
-This included Max’s Kansas City and Studio 54.
-He was generally regarded as quiet, shy, and a meticulous observer, yet always managed to be where all the action was.
-It’s been said that Warhol once stated, “I will go to the opening of anything, including a toilet seat.”
+While parties at The Factory dried up, Warhol still frequented nightspots in New York City like Max’s Kansas City and Studio 54.
+He was generally regarded as a shy, meticulous observer who often stood to the side, yet always managed to show up for the action.
+The artist once stated, “I will go to the opening of anything, including a toilet seat.”